Elf (musical)

 Elf is a musical based on the 2003 motion picture, with a score by Matthew Sklar and Chad Beguelin.
 The book is adapted by Bob Martin and Thomas Meehan from the film.

 The musical premiered on Broadway in the Christmas season of 2010 and was revived in 2012 and 2024.
-It played in London's West End in 2015, 2022, 2023 and is set to return in 2025, and it has toured extensively in English-speaking countries, often during the Christmas holiday season.
+It played in London's West End in 2015, 2022, 2023, and 2025, and it has toured extensively in English-speaking countries, often during the Christmas holiday season.

 Synopsis

 Act 1

 Santa Claus, annoyed that his football game has been recorded over, opens a large pop-up book to read a story.
 Buddy is the happiest and tallest elf by far ("Christmastown").
 It turns out that Buddy is human.
 Santa explains that Buddy's mother had died, and, as an orphan, he had crawled into Santa's toy sack; arriving at the North Pole, he was raised as an elf.
 Santa encourages Buddy to go to New York City to find his birth father, Walter Hobbs, who is on the naughty list because he doesn't believe in Santa.
 Nevertheless, Buddy hopes that Walter will be the "World's Greatest Dad".

 Walter works long hours as a book publisher in the Empire State Building.
 Too busy to shop for gifts with his son, Michael, and wife, Emily, he laments that Christmas gets "In the Way".
 Dressed in his elf clothes, Buddy finds Walter's office, where he is mistaken for a singing telegram entertainer, but he sings that Walter is his father.
 Walter does not believe him and has building security take Buddy to the nearby Macy's Department Store North Pole village.
 The employees there love Buddy's happy Christmas spirit ("Sparklejollytwinklejingley").
 Buddy quickly falls for Jovie, a practical-minded Macy's elf, and persuades her to go on a date with him.
 The next day, however, Buddy sees Macy's Santa and declares that he is not the real Santa, causing a fracas.
 The police bring him to the residence of the Hobbs family.